 Sometimes despite the data not having matching attributes, you know two records belong to the same person or organization.
 Senzing provides the ability to force such records together simply by utilizing the TRUSTED_ID feature.
 TRUSTED_ID will force together records that share the same type and value regardless of the data.
 The records can be from the same or different sources and data loads.

-Different TRUSTED_ID features will not prevent records from coming together automatically.
+Different TRUSTED_ID features will prevent records from coming together automatically but that behavior can be changed.

 Consider the following two records: